 In some negligence cases, it may not be the doctor who acted negligently.
 It is possible for another person involved in the process to be liable for the misdiagnosis.
 For example, if the doctor was given the wrong test results and reported them back to the patient, someone else may be held legally liable.

 Misdiagnosis can be very dangerous.
-But for a legal case to be considered medical malpractice misdiagnosis, you must be able to prove negligence and that the misdiagnosis led to the patient’s harm or injury.
+But for a legal case to be considered medical malpractice, you must be able to prove that the medical professional’s negligence led to the patient’s harm or injury.

 In most cases, misdiagnosis means missing a medical condition.
 But it can also mean that a patient was diagnosed or even treated for a medical condition they do not have.
 If a patient can prove that the treatment for the wrong condition caused harm, the patient could be entitled to compensation.
 It’s important to note that the damage can be caused by the stress and anxiety of going through medical treatments.

 A delayed diagnosis means that a doctor eventually achieves the correct diagnosis after a significant amount of time.
 If the condition progressed beyond where it could have been caught in a more timely manner, there might be a case for delayed diagnosis.